 It doesn’t mean that you give them a free hand to keep on delaying their daily sessions, but the point is, such an attitude can demotivate your child.

-In the following text, we would present you some of the tips for Quran to kids.
-These little points would help you a lot in ways to teach Quran to children.
+In the following text, we would present you with some of the tips for the Quran to kids.
+These little points would help you a lot in ways to teach the Quran to children.

 - Set yourself as a role model or an example, in front of the child, to follow you.
 Recite Quran daily, and make sure your kids are around you when you are quoting the holy book.

-- Recite Quran in loud and catching tone; this would make them attracted towards what you are reading.
+- Recite Quran in a loud and catching tone; this would make them attracted to what you are reading.

 - Try to make the start of the day of your kid “ recitation of Quran.”
-Develop a habit of reciting Quran after Fajr.so that when your child opens his/ her eyes in the morning, the very first sound entering his ears is of Quran.
+Develop a habit of reciting the Quran after Fajr.
+So that when your child opens his/ her eyes in the morning, the very first sound entering his ears is of Quran.

 - Keep on telling them about the reward of Quran recitation, e.g., it makes Allah happy, Prophet (s.a.w) said that its best of learning, etc.

-These were the tips to boost up your child to start learning Quran.
-Now if your child has begun learning Quran, following tips would help you a lot.
+These were the tips to boost up your child to start learning the Quran.
+Now if your child has begun learning the Quran, the following tips would help you a lot.

 2) Let them know that something extraordinary will follow Quran time, like a good story or playtime with mom.

-3) Set goals, and rewards for achieving a goal.
-Eg. You will buy your child a remote control car if he/she finishes a chapter of Quran in a specified time.
+3) Set goals and rewards for achieving a goal.
+Eg. You will buy your child a remote control car if he/she finishes a chapter of the Quran in a specified time.